 In the summer of 2014, I cradled a puppy named Grover in my arms.
 My husband and I embarked on a 12-hour ride home with our new baby.
 We became an instant family on that ride.
 Grover was the final piece in the puzzle of all-the-things-I-knew-I-wanted.
 Love and family take many forms.
-There is an ideal portrayal of what the American family is.
+There is an archetypal portrayal of what the American family is.
 My family is not that.
 Still, I find all the joys, vulnerabilities, and daily routines that come with building a conventional family also exist in my little trio of eight legs.
 I was once alone listening for my small voice amidst the chatter of a larger world.
 Now I belong to a pack, the big voice in my little world.

 This series of photographs, My Trinity is a Fortress, is an ode to my family.
 The images are my gratitude, my fears, and my pride.
 It is difficult to see what a thing is when you’re standing in the middle of it.
 So I illustrate my life in fantastical tableaus I can hold in my hands to gaze upon that which I cannot see from the inside.